babylonchain/staking-indexer/doc/staking.md

 staking transaction based on the parameters.
 To further identify whether the transaction should be an active one or it goes over the staking cap, we perform the following check:
-- `sum(State.ActiveStakingTransactions[].StakeAmount) +
-  StakingTransaction.StakingAmount <= v_n.StakingCap`
+- `sum(State.ActiveStakingTransactions[].StakeAmount) <= v_n.StakingCap`

-If the transaction satisfied the above check, it is added to the active staking transactions list.
+If the transaction satisfies the above check, it will be added to the active staking transactions list.
 Otherwise, it is classified as overflow.

 #### Timelock Expiration